CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 9

 What happens when you `fork` a repository?

-You copy code
+A copy of the repository

 ## Question 10

 What happens when you clone a repostory?

-It copies to your local computer
+It copies the repository(project) to your local computer

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+A Pull requests lets you tell others about changes you've pushed to the repository

 ## Question 12